chinnucsk/riak-ql/README.md

 It is a very quick hack, not a proper parser.

-Using the `where ` or `&&` literals for other than the indeded use will cause trouble.
+Using the `where ` or `&&` literals for other than the intended use will cause trouble.

 Not recommended for production use.